Proper and Improper Subsets

 the equality relationship

 Note.
-A subset A is called a proper subset of B if all elements of A also belong to B but there is at least one element in B that does not belong to A. This situation does not occur when the sets are equal.
+A set A is called a proper subset of B if every element of A belongs to B and A is different from B. In other words, B must contain at least one element that is not in A.

 Example